frafra/serveurlibre/README.md

 It contains some comments in Italian (sorry about that), it uses jQuery without any fancy Bootstrap-like framework.

-Even if the code quality is not very high (there's plenty of room for optimization), but it works just fine: it has been able to manage about 100.000 orders using old computers without a hitch.
+Even if the code quality is not very high (there's plenty of room for optimization), the application works just fine: it has been able to manage about 100.000 orders using old computers without a hitch.

 ## Fedora kickstart file